Gift-OYS/M3Site/README.md

 | m3site-esm1b-abs | [LINK](https://pan.baidu.com/s/1A4uF8anGw4evTwrSvbspew?pwd=7j9e) |
 | m3site-esm1b-full | [LINK](https://pan.baidu.com/s/1mCDLSCxzzs2aBo2ngNEBHQ?pwd=ek7u) |

-> *Tips*: If you use ESM3 to generate the protein embedding, you may need to have access the ESM3 model.
+> ⚠️: If you use ESM3 to generate the protein embedding, you may need to have access the ESM3 model.
 You can refer to the [EvolutionaryScale/esm3-sm-open-v1](https://huggingface.co/EvolutionaryScale/esm3-sm-open-v1) for instruction.

+### 🌐 Gradio Web Demo

 To facilitate the use of our model, we provide a demo for inference based on Gradio.
 The source code with Dockerfile are in the `app` folder.
-You can directly deploy it in [Hugging Face Spaces](https://huggingface.co/spaces) with Docker SDK (don't forget to add a Secret named `ESM3TOKEN`) or run it locally.
+You can directly deploy it in [Hugging Face Spaces](https://huggingface.co/spaces) with **Docker SDK (don't forget to add a Secret named `ESM3TOKEN`)** or run it locally.